NightShiftCreative/NS-Basics/readme.txt

 == Changelog ==

+= 1.0.5 =
+* ADDED: Default custom post type support for WPBakery
+* MOD: Changed page setting metabox to tabbed layout and ability to override logo on a per page basis
+* REMOVED: Version number display on bottom of admin pages
+* FIXED: Replaced content filter with do_shortcode filter on social links widget
+* FIXED: Array to string conversion in admin checkbox group field

 = 1.0.4 =
 * ADDED: Offset parameter to list posts shortcode
 * ADDED: Utilities to Global blocks class